lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-This struct just stores a List of meshes, defined by the `VulkanMesh` struct, which contains the buffers associated to the vertices positions and the indices.
-It provides a method to get the model identifier (it should unique per application) and the associated meshes.
+This struct just stores a list of meshes, defined by the `VulkanMesh` struct, which contains the buffers associated to the vertices
+positions and the indices.

 The `VulkanMesh` struct (defined also inside the `modelsCache.zig` file) is quite simple: